One of the most common questions I'm asked by beginning investors wanting to fast track their success is:

 It's what I still do today to keep growing and it's what all successful investors do.

-In my effort to achieve greater success, many years ago I discovered that my own learning and experience wasn’t enough.
+In my effort to achieve greater success, many years ago I discovered that my own learnings and experiences weren't enough.

 And they all seemed to point in one direction – you can learn from history.

-Books recounted stories, teachers explained research, mentors taught from experience and consultants cite best practices.
+Books recounted stories, teachers explained the research, mentors taught from experience, and consultants cite best practices.

 What this meant was that I didn't have to start from the beginning and learn from my own mistakes.

 I could start where someone else had left off.
 I could give up my need to "do" in order to "learn".